 - Responses to the survey rating scale should be reliable, meaning that if we give the same question again, each respondent should provide the same answer

 - The scale’s points should map as closely as possible to the underlying idea (construct) of the scale

 Now that we’ve laid that groundwork, let’s jump back to the questions at the top.

 The number of scale points depends on what sort of question you’re asking.
-If you’re dealing with an idea or construct that ranges from positive to negative – think satisfaction levels – (these are known as bi-polar constructs) then you’re going to want a 7-point scale that includes a middle or neutral point.
-In practice, this means the response options for a satisfaction question should look like this:
+If you’re dealing with an idea or construct that ranges from positive to negative – think satisfaction levels – (these are known as bi-polar constructs) then you’re going to want a 1-7 point scale that includes a middle or neutral point.
+In practice, this means the response options for a satisfaction question your Likert scale labels should look like this:

-If you’re dealing with an idea or construct that ranges from zero to positive – think effectiveness – (these are known as unipolar constructs) then you’ll go with a 5-point scale.
-The response options for this kind of question would look like this:
+If you’re dealing with an idea or construct that ranges from zero to positive – think effectiveness – (these are known as unipolar constructs) then you’ll go with a 1-5 point scale.
+The response label options for this kind of question would look like this:

-Since it doesn’t make sense to measure negative effectiveness, this kind of five-point scale is the best practice.
+Since it doesn’t make sense to measure negative effectiveness, this kind of 5-point scale is the best practice.